In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Medela Harmony with Flex also has several pump parts, and this posed a challenge when it came to reassembly.
-It was somewhat more burdensome for a manual pump, and we consider it to have the same level of effort comparable to that of an electric pump.
-Also, the small o-rings used in this pump are easy to misplace, and without them, the pump doesn't function properly.
-We think this reduces the pump's overall user-friendliness in the hygiene department.
+It was somewhat challenging for a manual pump.
+Also, the small o-rings used in this pump are easy to misplace, and without them, the pump doesn't work.

 Keeping your pump parts clean with soap and water is essential for maintaining pump hygiene and the cleanliness of your baby's milk.